Mmmm.... Swiss chard.

 Instructions

-- Add the olive oil and sliced garlic to a large skillet and cook over low heat, stirring often, until the garlic is tender and just golden, but not browned, about 5 minutes.
+- Add the olive oil and sliced garlic to a large skillet and cook over low heat, stirring often, until the garlic is tender and just golden, but not browned.
+This should take about 5-10 minutes.
 If the garlic is cooking too quickly, turn down the heat.

 - Turn off the heat, squeeze the lemon over the top of the chard, and sprinkle generously with flaky sea salt.
 Toss quickly to coat, then serve!